dirkvanrensburg/dirkvanrensburg.github.io/source/_posts/2014-06-23-split-business-transactions-on-oracle-osb-using-appdynamics.markdown

 The OSB was accepting SOAP messages from a proprietary upstream system all on one endpoint.
 It then inspected the message and called one or more services on the OSB, essentially routing the incoming messages.
 AppDynamics grouped all these messages as one business transaction because they all arrived at the same endpoint.
 This was not acceptable as a significant number of distinct business transactions were processed this way.
 We had to find a way to separate the business transaction using the input data.

-The rest of this article describes the solution we implemented using an example OSB application which resembles the actual one.
+Changing the application was not an option so, we solved this by augmenting the _application server_ code to give AppDynamics an efficient way to determine the business transaction name.
+The rest of this article describes how AppDynamics was used to find a solution, and how we improved the solution using custom byte code injection.

 ### Example Application
-The following image is an example application reproducing the design of the real application.
+An example OSB application which reproduces the design of the actual application is used to illustrate the problem and solution.

 {% img center /images/split_bt_on_OSB_AppD/example_osb_proxy_service.png Example Application %}